whistlegraph/aesthetic-computer/README.txt

      and you can slurp them from S3 so you can run the below.

 Static Assets
-  0. Squadmates can use `npm run assets:sync` after configuring `aws-cli` with the aesthetic.computer storage keys provided by Jeffrey.
+  0. Squadmates can use `npm run assets:sync:down` after configuring `aws-cli` with the aesthetic.computer storage keys provided by Jeffrey.

 🧩 Making a new included piece.